-Investments in U.S. government securities consist of U.S. treasury bills and U.S. treasury notes and bonds, and are valued based on quoted prices in active markets or other observable inputs, including pricing matrices.
-Investments in certificates of deposit and repurchase agreements are valued at amortized cost.
+Debt securities - Debt securities held by the State consist of U.S. government obligations including U.S. Treasury bills and U.S. Treasury notes and bonds.
+The fair value of these investments are based on quoted prices in active markets or other observable inputs, including pricing matrices.
+These investments are categorized in either Level 1 or 2 of the fair value hierarchy.